BUS 0028. Independent Study

 Hours: 54 lecture

-Develops skills in evaluating, articulating, refining, and pitching a new product or service offering, either as a new business idea or as an additional offering in an existing business.
-Examines the steps and process of starting a new business from the logistics of establishing the business, supply chain planning, initial financing, building a management team, and forecasting. (pass/no pass grading) (noncredit)
+Develops essential skills in evaluating, articulating, refining, and pitching a new product or service offering, either as a new business idea or as an additional offering in an existing business.
+Applies innovative concepts on how to plan and get started, personal and people skills, different business trades and industries, networking and opportunities, how to get and develop customers. (pass/no pass grading) (noncredit)

 Units: 0